 In the instant case, we think the district court's finding of infringement under the doctrine of equivalents had the effect of entirely vitiating the "slidably mounted" limitation.
 The parties agree that all of the claims require a support member having "a moveable end slidably mounted to" the seatbase.
-See, e.g., '389 patent, claim 1 & claim 5.[5]
 It is also not disputed that the moveable end of the EZ Fold's support member is rotatably mounted, not slidably mounted, to the seatbase.
 Therefore, while the moveable end of the EZ Fold's support member has the ability to rotate, it cannot slide or otherwise move along the seatbase.
 It is confined to a fixed location.
-We think that this structural difference in the mounting of the moveable end to the seatbase is not a "subtle difference in degree," but rather, "a clear, substantial difference or difference in kind."
-Ethicon, 149 F.3d at 1321.
+We think that this structural difference in the mounting of the moveable end to the seatbase is not a subtle difference in degree, but rather, a clear, substantial difference or difference in kind.

 Freedman argues that the slider crank claimed in the '389 patent and the fourth link mechanism used in the EZ Fold function in the same way to produce identical results.
-(Br. of Appellee at 17-21.)
-13621362 Freedman asserts that this is because "[b]oth the infringing seat and the claimed structure of the '389 patent provide the moveable end of the support member with both translational and rotational motion relative to the seatbase."
-(Id. at 18.)
+Freedman asserts that this is because "both the infringing seat and the claimed structure of the '389 patent provide the moveable end of the support member with both translational and rotational motion relative to the seatbase."
 The problem, however, is that taken to its logical conclusion, Freedman's argument would mean that any support member capable of allowing translational and rotational motion would be equivalent to a support member "slidably mounted to said seatbase," which reads "slidably mounted" completely out of the claims.
 This is the precise type of overextension of the doctrine of equivalents that the claim vitiation doctrine is intended to prevent.
-Indeed, we rejected this same type of argument in Tronzo.
-See 156 F.3d at 1160 (holding that finding all shapes to be equivalent structure would entirely vitiation the limitation requiring a "generally conical shape" (emphasis added)).